NorbertCode/LearningPython/README.md

 18. Sorting - Implement two types of sorting algorithms: Merge sort and bubble sort.

 19. Binary to Decimal and Back Converter - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.

-20. Graphical Text Editor - Notepad style application that can open, edit, and save text documents.
-Add syntax highlighting and other features.

-21. Graphical Calculator

-22. Any game